Wakefield City Academies Trust: Secondary

-Create Studio, a 14–19 studio school in Goole, was managed by WCAT prior to its closure in August 2015.
+Create Studio, a 14–19 studio school in Goole, was managed by WCAT before it closed in August 2015.

 History

 Wakefield City Academies Trust was founded in late 2010, with its first school, Wakefield City Academy, joining the trust in January 2011.

 Alan Yellup, CEO of the trust, was awarded an OBE for services to Education in the Queen's 2014 Birthday Honours.

-In July 2015 WCAT became the third academy trust to receive a focused inspection by Ofsted.
+In July 2015, WCAT became the third academy trust to receive a focused inspection from Ofsted.
 The trust was praised, with the report finding it to be "making a positive difference" to pupils.

 In November 2015, WCAT was one of 5 "top performing" academy trusts to receive a share of £5m government grant funding to improve schools in the north of England.

+CEO Alan Yellup left WCAT in March 2016, with former chairman Mike Ramsey appointed interim CEO.

-During autumn 2016 the trust was criticised for its financial practices.
-In October it was reported the trust had made payments of £440,000 to companies owned by its interim CEO, Mike Ramsey and his daughter.
+In the autumn of 2016, the trust was criticised for its financial practices.
+In October, it was reported that the trust had made payments of £440,000 to companies owned by its interim CEO, Mike Ramsey and his daughter.
 In November, a report by the DfE's Education Funding Agency of findings from an investigation into WCAT was leaked.
-It revealed "extreme concern" in response to Ramsey being paid £82,000 for 15 weeks' work, and in total found 16 breaches of official guidance.
+It found 16 breaches of official guidance and revealed "extreme concern" in response to Ramsey being paid £82,000 for 15 weeks of work.

+In late 2016, WCAT pulled out of taking on sponsorship of Hanson Academy and University Academy Keighley, two Bradford secondary schools.

+WCAT appointed Chris Pickering as its new CEO in May 2017.
+Pickering previously led Diverse Academies Trust.

 Request to stop operating

-In September 2017, the Wakefield City Academies Trust requested to stop operating all of its 21 schools, because it could not make the "rapid improvement our academies need and our students deserve".
+In September 2017, Wakefield City Academies Trust requested to stop operating all of its 21 schools because it could not make the "rapid improvement our academies need and our students deserve".
 Five of its schools had been rated inadequate by Ofsted.
 The Department for Education agreed to the transfer of all WCAT schools to new sponsor organisations, with the trust continuing to operate during the "re-brokering" process.
-The announcement prompted a call from local MP Yvette Cooper for a review of accountability in multi-academy trusts, and public petition that the schools be returned to local authority control.
+The announcement prompted local MP Yvette Cooper to call for a review of accountability in multi-academy trusts and a public petition to return the schools to local authority control.

-In October 2017, records were released indicating that plans to transfer schools away from WCAT had existed since December 2016.
-At that time it was planned for the rebrokering of 10 schools to other academy trusts, leaving WCAT "with a viable, manageable and sustainable MAT".
+Records were released in October 2017 indicating that plans to transfer schools away from WCAT had existed since December 2016.
+At that time, it was planned to re-broker 10 schools to other academy trusts, leaving WCAT "with a viable, manageable and sustainable MAT."

-The Department for Education announced details of which academy trusts were its "preferred sponsors" for the WCAT schools in October 2017, and began a period of consultation with interested parties.
+In October 2017, the Department for Education announced details of which academy trusts were its "preferred sponsors" for the WCAT schools and began a period of consultation with interested parties.